FREQUENTLY ASKED QUESTIONS

-- A person must know how the water works in order to learn to swim (the phrase "how the water works, "is new to aquatics via Miracle Swimming)
+- A person must know how the water works in order to learn to swim (the phrase “how the water works” is a Miracle Swimming term)

 - There should be 3 times as many swimming lessons for adults as there are for kids, since there are 3 times as many adults in the U.S. as there are kids.